-- 5.1 For a proposal to be assessed against the criteria in clauses 6.1 and 6.2, the proposal must: - a. be to undertake research, science, or technology, or related activities that are in a Challenge specified in the Relevant Schedule; - b. be made under one Challenge as specified in the Relevant Schedule; - c. meet any requirements specified in the Relevant Schedule; - d. be made by a legal entity (based in New Zealand) representing a comprehensive range of organisations and individuals with a track record in the research area of the Challenge; - e. not be made by or include a department of the public service as listed in Schedule 1 of the State Sector Act 1988; - f. not be solely for the benefit of the applicant (which includes the organisations and individuals it represents); - g. not be for capital expenditure; - h. be for research, science, or technology, or related activities, the majority of which are to be undertaken in New Zealand, unless the Science Board considers that there are compelling reasons to consider the proposal, despite the amount of research, science, or technology, or related activities being proposed to be undertaken overseas: - i. meet any applicable timing, formatting, system or other similar administrative requirements imposed by the j. advise that the proposed funding recipient will, and the Science Board is of the view that it can, adhere to the terms and conditions of funding set out in an investment contract determined by the Science Board.
+- 5.1 For a proposal to be assessed against the criteria in clauses 6.1 and 6.2, the proposal must: - a. be to undertake research, science, or technology, or related activities that are in a Challenge specified in the Relevant Schedule; - b. be made under one Challenge as specified in the Relevant Schedule; - c. meet any requirements specified in the Relevant Schedule; - d. be made by a legal entity (based in New Zealand) representing a comprehensive range of organisations and individuals with a track record in the research area of the Challenge; - e. not be made by or include a department of the public service as listed in Schedule 1 of the State Sector Act 1988: - f. not be solely for the benefit of the applicant (which includes the organisations and individuals it represents); - g. not be for capital expenditure; - h. be for research, science, or technology, or related activities, the majority of which are to be undertaken in New Zealand, unless the Science Board considers that there are compelling reasons to consider the proposal, despite the amount of research, science, or technology, or related activities being proposed to be undertaken overseas; - i. meet any applicable timing, formatting, system or other similar administrative requirements imposed by the Ministry of Business, Innovation, and Employment in supplying administrative services to the Science Board under section 10(7) of the Research, Science, and Technology Act 2010; and - j. advise that the proposed funding recipient will, and the Science Board is of the view that it can, adhere to the terms and conditions of funding set out in an investment contract determined by the Science Board.